karollynecosta/aws_solutions_architect-associate/README.md

 		   2 tunnels used by default
 		   Pay ger Gb
-	Routing strategy to allow to forward a packet over multiple best path Use case: create multiple Site-to-site VPN connections to increase the BANDWIDTH of your connection to Aws
+	Routing strategy to allow to forward a packet over multiple best path Use case:
+		create multiple Site-to-site VPN connections to increase the BANDWIDTH of your connection to Aws Problems with slow connectivity:
+			Associate the VPCs to an Equal Cost Multipath Routing (ECMR)-enabled transit gateway and attach additional VPN tunnels.

 Share Direct Connect between multiple accounts:
 	You can use RAM to share Transit Gateway with others accounts.